 Business Confidence in Australia averaged 5.34 points from 1997 until 2022, reaching an all time high of 23 points in April of 2021 and a record low of -66 points in March of 2020.
 This page provides - Australia Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Business Confidence in Australia is expected to be 19.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Australia to stand at 11.00 in 12 months time.
-In the long-term, the Australia Business Confidence is projected to trend around 10.00 points in 2022, according to our econometric models.
+Business Confidence in Australia is expected to be 16.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Business Confidence is projected to trend around 10.00 points in 2023, according to our econometric models.